pedro-moreira-ibm/bob_workshop_portugal/lab3/README.md

 - Requirements file needing updates
 - Incorrect configuration values

-Allow Bob to fix these issues and re-run the import.
+Allow Bob to fix these issues and retry the import.

-### 4.4: Verify the Imported Tools
+### 4.6: Verify the Imported Tools

 Bob should confirm that the MCP tools were imported successfully.